walkoverricha/Phone91_SDK_example/README.md

 # Phone91_SDK
 Phone91 SDK for Android
-## Now available with Audio and video call feature
+## Now available with Audio and Video call feature

 In order to use it add below dependency in your app level gradle